 Visually impaired customers are more than welcome to use the accessible viewing area if they would like to.
-As well as offering an induction loop (on the wristband collection counter at the Union Helpdesk), deaf or hard of hearing customers are also more than welcome to stand at the front of the gig and security are aware of this.
+As well as offering an induction loop (on the wristband collection counter at the Union Helpdesk), deaf or hard-of-hearing customers are also more than welcome to stand at the front of the gig and security is aware of this.

 The venues use intelligent lighting to create a multitude of flashing light effects which may have a similarity to strobe effect lighting.
-We aim to keep this to a minimum wherever possible, and operate a number of events each term with significantly reduced risk of impact on those with photosensitive epilepsy.
+We aim to keep this to a minimum wherever possible and operate several events each term with a significantly reduced risk of impact on those with photosensitive epilepsy.
 If you need further information about this please contact us at DisabledAccess@su.rhul.ac.uk.

 We want each event to be one that everyone can enjoy so we try our best to make our facilities as accessible as we can.
 Although there are smooth walkways through the site, there is also a lot of grass and uneven ground outside which can make conditions difficult if the rain comes.

 Just as we prepare for all conditions, we ask that you do too.
 Please consider the ground conditions and unpredictable British weather when deciding what facilities you may need and what equipment you need to bring.

 To use the facilities, make sure you register with our Access team at least five working days in advance of the event you wish to enjoy.

 We ask that anyone requiring access to any of the disabled facilities onsite register with us in advance informing us of your needs.